luisarizmendi/rhde-aap-gitops-demo/docs/lab-deployment.md

 2) Check container images in your registry (Quay in our example):

-Go to `quay.io` in the 2024 repository and check that the "prod" tag is pointing to "v1".
-If not just create a new Tag "prod" by pressing the gearwheel on the "v1" label (at the right).
+Go to `quay.io` in the 2024 repository and check that the "prod" tag is pointing to "v1", and also if it's maching your system architecture (`x86_64-v1` or `aarch64-v1`).If not just create a new Tag "prod" by pressing the gearwheel on the "v1" label (at the right).

 ![2048 tags](images/rhde_gitops_quay-2048.png)

 You should also check that the image in the `rhde/<environment>/rhde_config/apps/microshift/manifest/2048/app_2048-microshift-2-deploy.yml` file on Gitea is `v1` and not `v3`.
+As before, be also sure that it's maching your system architecture (`x86_64-v1` or `aarch64-v1`).

 If this environment was never used probably it will be correctly assigned but if you already ran the demo the "prod" tag will be probably pointing to "v3".